TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 ## How the qBit-Mover Script Works

-!!! info
-    The qBit-Mover script doesn't move files itself.
-It only pauses and resumes torrents, and it can trigger the unRAID mover or Mover Tuning.
+!!! info "The qBit-Mover script doesn't move files itself.
+It only pauses and resumes torrents, and it can trigger the unRAID mover or Mover Tuning."

 This guide explains two ways to use the mover script: